IntentArchitect/Docs/articles/whats-new/2024/12/index.md

 ### Suggestions

-`Suggestion`s are a new feature intended to give context specific assistance to modelers.
-When hovering your mouse over an `Element` which has suggestions you will see and Light Bulb icon, indicating there are suggestions available.
+`Suggestion`s are a new feature intended to give context-specific assistance to modelers.
+When hovering your mouse over an `Element` that has suggestions, you will see a Light Bulb icon, indicating that suggestions are available.

 ![Suggestions Sample](images/suggestions-command.png)

 Suggestions aim to assist with the following:

-- Quickly model common scenarios, for example
+- Quickly model common scenarios, for example:
-  - Publishing an `Integration Event` from a CQRS Command
+  - Publishing an `Integration Event` from a CQRS Command.
-  - Subscribing to an `Integration Event`
+  - Subscribing to an `Integration Event`.
-  - Publishing a `Domain Event` from a domain behaviour.
+  - Publishing a `Domain Event` from a domain behavior.
-- Add related Elements / Associations for existing Diagram Elements
+- Add related Elements/Associations for existing Diagram Elements.
-- Discover modeling options
+- Discover modeling options.

 Available from: